Sign up for the season - required to practice this year. Please contact us if a reduced fee would help get your kids on snow this year.

 • New gear - visit Tom's Pro Bike in Victor (300 High Street) sells some new nordic gear, though selection may be limited in small sizes so would call ahead.
 Your best bet may be online ski stores, links to some are here.

 • Club loaner gear - we have an assortment of equipment that you may borrow, if we've got your size.
-If you've joined the club and are looking to borrow for the season, please fill out the online form to let us know what you need.
+If you've joined the club, can't find what you need at the Ski Swap, and are looking to borrow for a practice or for the season, please fill out the online form to let us know what you need.

 • Share the equipment, share the love.
 We want help make it easier for more kids to try out skiing and fall in love with it, and are looking to expand the club's fleet of loaner equipment.
 If you have used gear that you're looking to pass on, let us know!